Unitel Bolivia: News

 Unitel's main news program is called Telepaís, with nationwide coverage and its own broadcast in the departments of Santa Cruz, Cochabamba and La Paz.
 Unitel exists since 1997 and many of the original journalists, presenters and collaborators moved to other channels, emulating its formula.

-Since the 2014 general elections, the network premieres its special program Asi Decidimos during electoral times.
+Since the 2014 general elections, the network uses the brand Así Decidimos for these special telecasts.

 Sports

+At launch, when its news service was named TV Noticias, its sports counterpart was known as TV Deportes.

 The channel has owned the broadcasting rights for sporting events such as the Bolivian Professional Football League and the World Cups since 2002.
 However, it does not broadcast any league matches live, but rather resells the broadcasting rights to cable companies in Bolivia.
 In 2008, it broadcast the matches on cable in the trunk axis (Santa Cruz, La Paz, Cochabamba) and over-the-air in the rest of the country.

 In June 2018, the Unitel Network broadcasts live 32 matches of the Russia 2018 World Cup by terrestrial signal, becoming the first television channel to broadcast a football world cup in HD quality for the Bolivian territory.

 The network broadcast the 2022 FIFA World Cup held in Qatar alongside Bolivia TV and Red Uno.
 It had the rights to air the 2024 Copa América, limited to the opening match, Bolivia's matches and the final, using ESPN's Argentina-based commentators.